kurotu/VRCQuestTools/Website/docs/tutorial/convert-avatar.md

 ### Assign Network IDs to PhysBones

+You need to assign Network IDs to PhysBones to synchronize them correctly between PC and Android.

 1. Select **VRChat SDK** > **Utilities** > **Network ID Import and Export Utility** in the menu bar.
 2. **Network ID Utility** window appears.
 3. Select your avatar in the **Target** dropdown.